Chart Color Schemes

 In terms of cultural diversity, Munno Para West records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Munno Para West's population had around equal cultural diversity with its broader area, with 84.0% born in Australia, 91.0% being citizens, and 86.2% speaking English only at home.
-Christianity was the predominant religion in Munno Para West, accounting for 32.7%.
-Notably, the 'Other' religious group was slightly overrepresented at 1.8%, compared to 1.3% regionally.
+Munno Para West's cultural diversity aligns with its broader region, with 84.0% of residents born in Australia, 91.0% being citizens, and 86.2% speaking English only at home.
+Christianity is the predominant religion, accounting for 32.7%.
+The 'Other' category is slightly overrepresented at 1.8%, compared to 1.3% regionally.

 Frequently Asked Questions - Diversity